Jakiur1234/Competitive-Programming/README.md

 # Competitive-Programming
 Solution of some Online Judge(OJ).
-Some of the websites are Toph,Timus,DimmijOJ,LIghtOJ,Codeforces,Leetcode,Hackerrank,Geekforgeeks,UVa.
-Find the solution and understand the code and also help us to grow this.
-Upload your own solution with the exact id number of the online judges.
+Do not copy and paste.
+Please understand and read the code before submitting in the online judge.